Originally published 8 January 2021 – now updated 2 April 2021

 Acer Predator X32 with 32″ IPS Panel, 4K Resolution, 144Hz, G-sync Ultimate and HDR 1400 – This model uses the AUO Mini LED backlight panel discussed above.
 No official release date, but we expect H1 2021 and likely slightly behind the Asus ROG Swift PG32UQX listed below.

 Asus ROG Swift PG32UQ with 32″ IPS Panel, 4K, 144Hz and HDMI 2.1 – no confirmation yet on release date, it was only announced at CES 2021 on 12th Jan – we are working to get an early sample from Asus but with COVID and various shipping delays this is taking a little longer than normal.
 We think given we are in April now, this is probably going to appear on the market in Q2.

 Asus ROG Swift PG32UQX with 32″ IPS Panel, 4K Resolution, 144Hz, G-sync Ultimate and HDR 1400 – This model uses the AUO Mini LED backlight panel discussed above.
 No official release date but we are expecting Q2 2021 given where we are now in the year.
 We are working to get an early sample from Asus but with COVID and various shipping delays this is taking a lot longer than normal.

 Philips 329M1RV with 32″ IPS Panel, 4K Resolution and 144Hz Refresh Rate Details Emerge – release date unknown but considering the panel used it’s likely to be Q2 we believe.

 Philips Momentum 328M1R for Console Gaming, with HDMI 2.1 Now Included – 31.5″ in size with 120Hz.
 Expected according to Philips in “early 2021”, likely to be Q2 given the panel used.

 ViewSonic Elite XG320U with 4K Resolution, 144Hz Refresh Rate and HDMI 2.1 Included – 32″ in size.
-This was expected to be available worldwide in Q1 2021 but we have not had any further update or even seen an official product page.
+This was originally listed to be available worldwide in Q1 2021 but their press release page was later edited (around April) to suggest Q3 2021 instead.